Biomedical Sciences Doctoral Portal

 First Year Curriculum

 The first year is designed for cross-departmental flexibility, yet students are free to specialize in a particular discipline beginning in their first year by electing courses and laboratories exclusively in a particular program.
-Official entry to a department takes place, however, at the end of the first year.
+Official entry to a department or program takes place only at the end of the first year.

 Requirements for Admission